mariiatuzovska/cryptanalysis/cmd/README.md

 # cmd package

-*command-line client for differential & linear cryptanalysis of Heys cipher*
+*command-line client for differential cryptanalysis of Heys cipher*